The Best Rooftop Bars

 People seek this cool rooftop bar for drink specials and DJs.
 It’s definitely a hit with the college crowd and for SEC Razorback game day fun.
 It’s in the block just off of the intersection of Dickson and West streets.

-Currently under construction, but expected to open by the end of 2019, this new bar and restaurant is located downtown on College Avenue next to the old courthouse.
-The rooftop bar will offer great views of the south part of town, local brews and craft cocktails.
-The restaurant will feature house-cured and smoked meats, sandwiches and seasonal entrees.
+A hot spot, this bar and restaurant is located downtown on College Avenue next to the old courthouse.
+The rooftop bar has spectacular views of the south part of town.
+In addition to local brews and craft cocktails, the restaurant features house-cured and smoked meats, sandwiches and seasonal entrees.
+Reservations suggested.

 Sky Bar at the Crescent Hotel

 Technically, it's not on the roof, but it's close enough and shouldn't be missed.
 Located on the fourth floor of the 1886 Crescent Hotel, the view and the vibe is amazing.
 Look out over the lush hillsides and see the 67-foot-tall Christ of the Ozarks statue looking back at you.
 Pizza and craft beer are the specialties.

 Located in a beautifully restored historic church, The Preacher’s Son offers three levels.
 The basement contains a dark bar with a speakeasy feel.
 Street level is a popular restaurant with a 100 percent gluten-free menu.
 Make reservations.
 The rooftop is, of course, a bar with couches, tables and chairs and a comfy, relaxed, partially-shaded setting.

 This unique, modern art facility that is an extension of Crystal Bridges Museum of American Art.
 It is a multi-disciplinary space for visual and performing arts, culinary experiences, festivals, and artist residencies.
 It also has a rooftop bar.

 Places to drink with a view in Central Arkansas